helms-charity/ams-xwalk/README.md

 1. Install the [AEM CLI](https://github.com/adobe/helix-cli): `npm install -g @adobe/aem-cli`
 1. Start AEM Proxy: `aem up` (opens your browser at `http://localhost:3000`)
 1. Open the `{repo}` directory in your favorite IDE and start coding :)

+## Fixes from the boilerplates

+1. _tabs.json fixes UE missing tabName by defining the component
+1. scripts.js moveInstrumentation adds optional chaining to fix accordion block in UE